Republic of Estonia e-Residency logo

 Why Lithuania?

-• Lithuanian, Russian, English, and Polish languages are widely spoken, making it easier to converse.
+• Widely spoken languages: Lithuanian, Russian, English, and Polish

-Estonia vs. Lithuania — which program is better?
+Estonia vs Lithuania – which programme is better?

 Here are the main differences between the Estonian and Lithuanian programs and business environments.